Climate change in California: Agriculture

 Extended periods of higher temperatures are expected to increase navel orangeworm reproduction, resulting in increased insect damage to almond, walnut, and pistachio crops.

 Conservation groups are partnering with farmers in Central California to flood fields for portions of the year, in order to increase habitat for species impacted by climate change, such as salmon and migratory birds.

 The impact of climate change on precipitation in California can lead to the occurrence of severe drought.
 During droughts in California, farmers leave land fallow.
 In 2014 drought season, 430,000 acres of farmland were left to fallow.
 Farmers anticipate they will fallow a similar number of acres of farmland in 2022.

 Fisheries impact

 Ocean heat waves since 2013 have delayed three Dungeness crab seasons, due to harmful algal blooms that contaminate crab meat.

 Sea level rise

 A 2017 study published in the Journal of Geophysical Research projected that a sea level rise of between 1 and 2 m will swallow between one-third and two-thirds of Southern California beaches.
-Sea levels off the coast are projected to rise 20-55 inches over the next century.
+Sea levels off the coast are projected to rise 20–55 inches over the next century.
 The rise of sea levels leads to the destruction of sea life, permanent floods, and coastal erosion.
 According to an economic assessment done by Risky Business Project, "if current global greenhouse gas emission trends continue, between $8 billion and $10 billion of existing property in California is likely to be underwater by 2050, with an additional $6 billion to $10 billion at risk during high tide."
+Rising sea levels are also projected to increase local flooding and saltwater intrusion in California.
+By elevating coastal groundwater tables and pushing saline water inland, this poses new risks to freshwater supplies and infrastructure.